1454145212956ffffffff99d2a7ef

 What is quinoa?

-It is a pseudocereal because although it is nothing more than a seed, it has unique characteristics as it can be consumed like a cereal.
-Quinoa provides most of its calories in the form of complex carbohydrates, but it also provides about 16 grams of protein per 100 grams and offers about 6 grams of fat in the same amount of food.
-Since it can be used as a cereal, it is especially beneficial in the diet of people with celiac disease, since it does not contain gluten .
+It's a pseudocereal because, although it's just a seed, it has unique characteristics that allow it to be consumed like a grain.
+Quinoa provides most of its calories in the form of complex carbohydrates, but it also offers about 16 grams of protein per 100 grams and around 6 grams of fat in the same amount.

 Properties of quinoa